victorfernandesanjos/DiscordRPCGames/README.md

    - **Process Name**: The exact .exe name (e.g., "javaw.exe")
      - Tip: Start monitoring to see a list of running processes
    - **Icon URL**: Either:
-     - The name of an asset you uploaded (e.g., "minecraft_icon")
+     - The name of an asset you uploaded in your Discord app (e.g., "minecraft_icon")
      - A direct URL to an image (e.g., "https://example.com/icon.png")
+     - Leave empty if using default client ID (no custom icons)
    - **Details**: First line of status text (optional)
    - **State**: Second line of status text (optional)
 3. Click **Add**

+### 4. Start Monitoring

+1. Ensure Discord is running
+2. Click the **"Start"** button
+3. Launch your game/application
+4. Your custom Rich Presence should appear in Discord!

-### 5. Add Application Icon
+### 5. Add Application Icon (Optional)

-To display your custom icon properly:
+To display the app icon in the system tray and taskbar:

 1. Create or download a 32x32 pixel icon image
 2. Convert it to `.ico` format using: